NAIT-CNT-CMPE2750-1242-A02/CMPE2750_Template/_research/README.md

 # CMPE2750_Template

-Use this template when creating your individual private repos.
+Save all initial planning documentation here.
+Also, this is where your .MD for your proposal should be.